Holiday with your best mate in the Heritage city and select from these pet friendly experiences.

 More dog friendly cafes and restaurants

 There’s never been as many dog friendly cafes and restaurants around Ipswich.
-The shops in Marburg are also dog friendly, including the historic Marburg Hotel – which allows you to bring your furry friend into the beer garden and The Soul Nook Collective’s styled picnic settings are also dog friendly.
+The shops in Marburg are also dog friendly, including the historic Marburg Hotel – which allows you to bring your furry friend into the beer garden and Soul Nook’s styled picnic settings are also dog friendly.

 The cafe’s and restaurants below are also dog friendly.